IAEA gets no deal with Iran on bomb research suspicions

 It was the first meeting between the two sides since discussions in early June petered out inconclusively, dashing previous hopes that an accord might be on the cards.

-Friday's talks were separate from Tehran's negotiations with six world powers that have made little progress since resuming in April after a 15-month hiatus, but the focus on suspicions about Iran's nuclear ambitions means they are still closely linked.
+Friday's talks were separate from Tehran's negotiations with six world powers that have made little headway since resuming in April after a 15-month hiatus, but the focus on suspicions about Iran's nuclear ambitions mean they are still closely linked.

-Washington has said there is still time for diplomatic pressure to work in pressing Iran to curb its enrichment programme, which is the immediate priority of the six powers - the United States, Britain, Russia, China, France and Germany.
+Washington has said there is still time for diplomatic pressure to work in making Iran curb its enrichment programme, which is the immediate priority of the six powers - the United States, Britain, Russia, China, France and Germany.

 Refined uranium can fuel nuclear power plants or nuclear bombs, depending on the level of enrichment.